Rahul-Sivapuram/Task-5-tezo/README.md

 # Introduction
-    1.This is a Employee Management System console application.
+- This is a Employee Management System console application.
-    2.It supports all CRUD operations for employees.
+- It supports all CRUD operations for employees.

 # Prerequisites
 Before running this application, ensure that you have the following prerequisites: